-The repurchase price, however, will not be lower than 95% of the NAV subject to SEBI Regulations as amended from time to time.
+The repurchase price however, will not be lower than 95% of the NAV subject to SEBI Regulations as amended from time to time.

 Type of Load Load Structure (Including SIP/STP/SWP, wherever applicable) for Scheme/Plans.
-Load chargeable (as %age of NAV) Exit Load (i) If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 year from the date of allotment - Nil (ii) If units redeemed or switched out are over and above the limit within 1 year from the date of allotment -1% (iii) If units are redeemed or switched out on or after 1 year from the date of allotment - Nil Withdrawal under SWP may also attract an Exit Load like any Redemption.
-No Exit load will be chargeable in case of switches made between different plans and options within the Scheme No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any.
+Load chargeable (as %age of NAV) Exit Load i.
+If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 Month from the date of allotment - Nil ii.
+If units redeemed or switched out are over and above the limit i.e beyond 10% of the allotted units within 1 Month from the date of allotment -0.50% iii.
+If units are redeemed or switched out on or after 1 Month from the date of allotment - Nil A switch-out or a withdrawal under SWP or transfer under STP (except a switch-out or a transfer under STP into any of the Equity Schemes except HSBC Arbitrage Fund) may also attract an Exit Load like any Redemption. • No Exit load will be chargeable in case of switches made between different plans and options within the Scheme.
+No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any.
 Exit load is not applicable for Segregated Portfolio.
-The exit load set forth above is subject to change at the discretion of the AMC and such changes shall be implemented prospectively.
+The exit loads set forth above is subject to change at the discretion of the AMC and such changes shall be implemented prospectively.

 Units issued on reinvestment of dividends shall not be subject to exit load for existing as well as prospective investors.
-The above mentioned load structure shall be equally applicable to the special products such as HSBC SIP, HSBC SWP and HSBC STP, etc. offered by the AMC.
+The above-mentioned load structure shall be equally applicable to the special products such as HSBC SIP, HSBC SWP and HSBC STP, etc. offered by the AMC.